kanrieb/kanrieb.github.io/README.md

 Personal website written by Kathryn Rieb.
 Acts as an online resume and portfolio.
-View at: kanrieb.github.io/kathryn-rieb/
+View at: kanrieb.github.io/

-This website was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+For local development, download and run `npm install` then `npm start` and navigate to localhost.